-10) Indecipherable Icons
+Mistake 10: Indecipherable Icons

 Icons make life easier because they’re a visual cue to communicate quickly and effectively—without words.
 Therefore, simplicity and clarity are key.
 Unfortunately, too many brands get carried away with icons that are either redundant or too abstract to understand.

-If you’re not sure, have someone do a sanity check to confirm your icons are intuitive and appropriate.
+The Fix: If you’re not sure, have someone do a sanity check to confirm your icons are intuitive and appropriate.

 Example: We collaborated with Avalere Health to create custom iconography for its health care-related content.

-11) Inaccurate Data Visualization
+Mistake 11: Inaccurate Data Visualization

 Thanks to the explosion of big data, brands are communicating with data more than ever.
 Data visualization is a powerful tool to make data easier to comprehend, but it can also do a lot of damage when data is misinterpreted or inaccurately represented.

-To make sure your data visualization is correct, use our Data Visualization 101 guide to design the most common charts and graphs.
+The Fix: To make sure your data visualization is correct, use our Data Visualization 101 guide to design the most common charts and graphs.

-12) No Brand Style Guide
+Mistake 12: No Brand Style Guide

-More Tips for Creating Your Visual Identity
+More Tips for Creating A Strong Brand Identity Design

 If you’re starting from square one, don’t be overwhelmed.
 Creating a good visual identity is a collaborative process, so make the most of your team’s creativity.
-A few things that can help:

 - Learn to collaborate with fellow creatives.
 Find out how to work with 4 different types of creative thinkers.